 - experience how it is to drive an articulated truck or city bus

 - car simulator training of ambulance or police drivers to drive with optical and sound signals, etc.

 In driver training, it is important to practice a lot.
 Usually more than 40 or 50 hours of driving are required to become skilled enough for the first driving test.
 The extensive practice results in a level of task automation that results in better attention to unexpected situations and more efficient visual scanning.
 All this results in safer driving.
 Learning to drive on public roads, is very important, although it has some disadvantages that result in less effective task automation.
-Driving simulators can be of great help here, because the training curriculum in the driving simulator is specifically aimed at fast skill aquisition and task automation.
+Driver training simulators can be of great help here, because the training curriculum in the driver training simulator is specifically aimed at fast skill aquisition and task automation.

 As visual scanning is very important in driving, the system tracks where the trainee is looking at.
 This allows the virtual instructor and student assessment system to monitor and give feedback on: